imransilvake/slack-app-clone/README.md

-# Slack-App-Clone
+# Slack Chat Application
-A Full-stack Chat application from Frontend to Backend with React, Redux, Firebase 5, and Semantic UI React.
+A Full-stack Chat application from Frontend to Backend with React, Redux, Firebase, and custom SCSS Framework.

 ## Content